-When I last saw this car it was under restoration in Rod Brayshaw's workshop (2009).
-It was being restored as a replica of one of the Works L2 race cars (refer MG Enthusiast Magazine, March 2004).
+The only time I have seen this car it was under restoration in Rod Brayshaw's workshop (2009).
+It was being restored using John Clark's ex.
+Works Alpine Trials car as the inspiration for the restoration.
+(Refer MG Enthusiast Magazine, March 2004.
+The original Alpine Trials car Craig has used as his inspiration is L2056).